 Woman's Board and it is with great anticipation that I look forward to what we will

 Gala 2018 — Versailles en scène

-On June 9th, 2018 the Woman's Board will host its biennial fundraiser "Versailles en scène" at the Lyric Opera of Chicago.
-Check back soon for more information.
+On June 9th, 2018 the Woman's Board hosted its biennial fundraiser "Versailles en scène" at the Lyric Opera of Chicago.
+Click here for pictures from the event.

 Educational Outreach Program

 The Woman's Board proudly supports the Educational Outreach Program, which provides the means for select CPS high school students to not only strengthen their studies of the French language, but to open their hearts and minds to the world.
 Learn more about this program here.